fpgaemu/fpgaemu/docs/emulation.rst

 ..
 [5] More about flip flops and their diagrams are `here <https://www.circuitstoday.com/flip-flops>`_.
 ..
 [6] Latch summary from Ghada Y. Abdel-Lattif, Sameh E. Rehan, Abdel-Fattah I. Abdel-Fattah, "Optimized Single-Electron NAND-Based D-Latch /Flip-Flop", The Mediterranean Journal of Electronics and Communications (MEDJEC), Vol. 8, No. 4, pp. 472-477, October 2012. - Scientific Figure on ResearchGate.
 Available `here <https://www.researchgate.net/figure/a-shows-the-logic-symbol-used-to-identify-the-D-latch-The-operation-of-the-D-latch-is_fig2_249643186>`_.
 ..
 [7] More about LUTs `here <https://www.allaboutcircuits.com/technical-articles/purpose-and-internal-functionality-of-fpga-look-up-tables/>`_.
+..
+[8] FPGA floorplan from this info `page <https://evergreen.loyola.edu/dhhoe/www/HoeResearchFPGA.htm>`_.
+..
+[9] More about NVIDIA's emulation lab in this `blog post <https://blogs.nvidia.com/blog/2011/05/16/sneak-peak-inside-nvidia-emulation-lab/>`_.
+..
+[10] Details about the FPGA design flow `here <https://hardwarebee.com/ultimate-guide-fpga-design-flow/>`_.
+..
+[11] PnR example from Analysis of Optimization Techniques in FPGA Placement - Scientific Figure on ResearchGate.
+Available from `here <https://www.researchgate.net/figure/Architecture-of-FPGA-The-paper-is-organized-as-follows-FPGA-placement-problem-is-defined_fig2_317065343>`_.
+..
+[12] More about the NES FPGA project `here <http://fpganes.blogspot.com/2013/01/luddes-fpga-nes.html>`_.